ucrdrk/ucr_webapp_template/README.md

 by students, is known to be highly scalable, and while there have been breaking changes in the past, they do not seem as severe as the Ruby and Rails changes.

-Djanog is a good replacement for Ruby on Rails because of its scalability and its similarity, with improvements to Ruby on Rails.
+Django is a good replacement for Ruby on Rails because of its scalability and its similarity, with improvements to Ruby on Rails.
 For example, in Ruby on Rails, the DB model is in a separate file from the Model.
 In Django, both the code and DB model are located in the same file.